meodaika/health/README.md

 # Health Application

 A application manage health.

-You can read articles about health care methods, nutrition.
-Users can create personal information including Diary, Excercise and Body Index.
+- User can read articles about health care methods, nutrition.
+- Users can create personal information including Diary, Excercise and Body Index.
 A statistic chart will show the change in body through each period.
-A feature Reminder notification will remind you about time if you forgot do excercise or have meal.
+- A feature Reminder notification will remind you about time if you forgot do excercise or have meal.
 User can set schedule to be reminded, it is depend on personal timetable.

 ## Features